Connections Lab Knowledge Center

 1-2 years: State House and Senate, big city Mayor, some statewide offices

-Start your journey with party leaders and activists by the Fall of the year before your election; they’ll help you get a realistic idea of your chances and what needs to be done in your district to win.
-Make your official announcement anywhere up to the filing deadline.
-Sometimes an unofficial early announcement to party people is all it takes to keep others out of the race!
-This also gives you a better chance to line up enough delegates to endorse you the following spring.
-The early candidate who knows the activists attracts more delegates.
+Start your journey with party leaders and activists early (referencing the times above) before your election.
+They’ll help you get a realistic idea of your chances and what needs to be done in your district to win.
+Make your official (legal) announcement anywhere up to the filing deadline.
+Note that sometimes an unofficial early notice of your intention to party people is all it takes to keep others out of the race!
+This also gives you a better chance to line up enough delegates who will endorse you the following spring.

-If not, you can’t rely solely on your belief in winning.
-If you yourself have no experience, hiring an experienced campaign manager can help.
+You can’t rely solely on your belief in winning.
+If you have no experience, hiring an experienced campaign manager can help.
 Candidate training from Wellstone, your party and other organizations can also prepare you for the realities of campaigning.
 As a rule of thumb, the higher the office (“upballot”), the more campaign experience you’ll need to win.

 If you have never volunteered on a campaign, you don’t know how it really works.
 The best way to get that experience is to actively volunteer on a campaign.
 And if you’ve helped someone, they may help you; you’re getting into politics -you’ll need friends!

 Are you active in the party you seek endorsement from?